tejas-manjunath/samsung-riscv/README.md

 </details>

 <details>
-<summary><b>Task 2:</b> Task is to Compile the C program  GCC and SPIKE compilers and verify both the compiler produces same output and observe the performance under the -O1 and -Ofast compiler optimization flags, and to generate and collect the RISC-V object dump for both -O1 and -Ofast optimization.</summary>
+<summary><b>Task 2:</b> Task is to compile the C program using GCC and SPIKE compilers and verify both the compiler produces the same output and observe the performance under the -O1 and -Ofast compiler optimization flags, and to generate and collect the RISC-V object dump for both -O1 and -Ofast optimization.</summary>
 <br>